GodKnows1/Corona-Tracker/README.md

 # Idea

 <image src="Capture.PNG" width="600">
 The idea was that hospital will change in databases the status i.e Fit, Quarantine, Affected and the App while fetching the data will check that the person is near u or not which is not fit else will not show.
-For now everyone is quarantined by default.If any queries in project you can contact.
+For now everyone is quarantined by default.